twocaretcat/astro-snapshot/README.md

 ## 👋 About

 Generate screenshots of your [Astro] pages automatically at build time with **Astro Snapshot**.
-Perfect for creating social images, content previews, dynamic icons, and more!.
+Perfect for creating social images, content previews, dynamic icons, and more!

 This integration was inspired by a similar plugin I wrote for [Gatsby] called [Gatsby Plugin: Component to Image] and [astro-selfie].
 Compared to astro-selfie, this integration exposes a lot more configuration options that allow you to